HPiD

 Findings

-Users first navigated through the existing HPiD experience and asked for their impressions.
-The majority agreed there were too many form fields and too many password requirements.
-Most users struggled to find the option to sign in with an existing account and had confusion as to whether they could make an account without a mobile number, reluctant to include their number and risk corporate texts or having their information sold.
+Users first navigated through the existing HPiD experience, and I gathered their impressions through feedback sessions.
+The majority of participants noted that the form had an excessive number of fields and password requirements.
+Many users expressed difficulty in locating the option to sign in with an existing account and were uncertain about whether it was possible to create an account without providing a mobile number.
+Concerns were raised about receiving unsolicited corporate communications or having personal information sold.

 First iteration